sweetsweetstefan/cloudmc-cloudca-kb/remote_access/cca-client-config-mac-en.md

-# User Guide: VPN Client Configuration for Mac OS X
+# User Guide: VPN Client Configuration for macOS

 This operating system provides a native IKEv2 VPN client.
 Here are the steps to set up a VPN connection: